event-driven-robotics/snowball/README.md

 `prsim test_enc.prs`

-This will open the command ine of the prsim tool.
+This will open the command line of the prsim tool.
 From that command line, execute:

 `source src_enc.src`